New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Childhood cancers is rare and affects a minority of children in the U.S. and worldwide.
 Over the years, researchers have been discovering more about its causes.
 They have found links between childhood cancer and certain genetic conditions, medical conditions, and environmental factors (like radiation exposure).

 Learning how childhood cancer works and its causes can help experts develop more effective treatments with fewer side effects.
-A better understanding of this type of cancer can also help families make the right medical decisions for cancer‐affected children and teens.
+A better understanding of childhood cancer can also help families make the right medical decisions for cancer‐affected children and teens.

 Peace of mind doesn't